 |Annual Fee||$95, waived for the first year||$0||$95|

 |Perks||None||20% extra points if you make 20+ purchases in a billing period||50% extra points if you make 30+ purchases in a billing period|

 The EverDay card has no annual fee, and the EveryDay Preferred is $95.
 Unlike the Green card, the Preferred card’s fee is not waived for the first year.

 If you’re looking for a Membership Rewards card that has minimal fees, either of the EveryDay cards are a good choice.
 Both have sign-up bonuses, bonus earning categories and bonus points if you make enough purchases during a billing cycle.

 The Green card doesn’t offer any of those benefits, and all purchases only earn one point per dollar.

 Whether or not it’s worth the extra $95 a year to get the Preferred card depends on how much you’ll spend at supermarkets and on gas.
-You’ll get triple points on groceries and double at gas stations with the Preferred card, whereas the standard EveryDay card offers double points on groceries and no bonus for gas.
+You’ll get triple points on groceries and double at gas stations with the Preferred card, whereas the standard EveryDay card offers double points on

 Going for Gold

 Amex has two midlevel rewards charge cards in the Membership Rewards program: the Premier Rewards Gold card and the Premier Rewards Gold card.

 |Gold||Premier Rewards Gold|